 Garlic

 The use of garlic to treat head lice was a new concept to us.
 The claim is that the strong smell of garlic will terminate lice, but no research proves this claim.
-This treatment is said to involve making a paste of garlic with oil, applying it to hair, and washing it off after 30 minutes.
+This option is said to involve making a paste of garlic with oil, applying it to hair, and washing it off after 30 minutes.
 In our opinion, this would likely repel people, and its effectiveness against head lice is not convincing.

 Mayonnaise